Trillium reliquum: Future

 The U.S. Fish & Wildlife Service lists this plant as surviving in 21 sites in Alabama, Georgia and South Carolina.
-The relict trillium has also been found in Tennessee and Florida.
 The reasons for the restrictions of this formerly widespread plant to only a few locations is not entirely clear.
 It is not commonly collected in the wild (for aesthetic or other uses) and is therefore considered relatively safe, in spite of its endangerment.
 There is no evidence that its numbers have declined recently.